UWSEDS/HW1/README.md

 ## Bonus
 If you're already familiar with pandas, convert the whole "Date" column to a datetime format, e.g., `datetime.datetime` or `numpy`'s datetime or the default Pandas datetime format.
-Tell us a little about the difference between these formats in a paragraph as a separate file included in the repo, `bonus.txt`.
+Write a little about the difference between these formats in the `README.MD` file you created in the `project` folder.
+Extra learning points if your readme file uses different kinds of markdown syntax.